Delay in your education

 If you change your education, previous delays are not cancelled.
 What determines how delayed you are is how many semesters in which you have been awarded loans and grants in relation to how many credits you have completed since the first time you were awarded loans and grants.

-Grants you have received for upper secondary education, with statutory rights as a young person, does not count when we assess academic delays.
-Grants for any other education is, however, included
+Grants you have received for upper secondary education with statutory rights as a young person does not count when we assess academic delays.
+Neither does grants you have received for upper secondary education under the age of 21 without university and college admissions certification or vocational qualifications, count when we assess academic delays.
+Grants for any other education is, however, included.

 Exceptions to the general rule on delay